 I hate that.
 So I have handwriting practice pages that are ‘just right’ for all the students in my class.
 Because my gosh, everyone needs to start those dang letters at the top.

 By using differentiated printables, I can laminate or print off pages for students who are still just starting out with letter recognition.
 Similarly, I can give students who are working on beginning sounds, blending CVC words, or even writing sentences what they need, too.
-Everyone will be challenged just enough to stay engaged and feel successful.
+All students will be challenged just enough to stay engaged and feel successful.
 (Insert deep sigh of relief here!)

 If you’d like to see more HWT-style resources, check out this Early Learners HWT-style bundle.
-It might be a great fit for your classroom, too.

 Provide Opportunities To Practice and Play Writing